-So we see that, not only were Roman soldiers involved in this and the temple police, but there were also people following along.
-Now, I know that, on our roads and highways if there's an accident or something taking place, we call it rubbernecking as people stop to watch or they drive slowly to see what's going on with an accident that has taken place on the road.

-I believe this is somewhat what was taking place here as the kiss of love from a heart of hate was about to take place.
-These people saw the Roman soldiers and they saw the temple police, and so therefore, I believe naturally the crowd built as these people marched along.
-They wanted to see, "Hey, what's happening here?
+So we see that not only were Roman soldiers involved in this and the temple police, but there were also people following along.
+Now, I know that on our roads and highways that if there's an accident or something taking place, we call it what, rubbernecking as people stop to watch or they drive slowly to see what's going on with an accident that has taken place on the road.
+Well, I believe this is somewhat what was taking place here as the kiss of love from a heart of hate was about to take place.
+And these people saw the Roman soldiers and they saw the temple police, and so therefore I believe that, naturally, the crowd built as these people marched along.
+They wanted to see.
+"Hey, what's happening here?
 What's going on?
 We want to see what's happening.
 Let's follow and let's see where all these people are headed."
-So, in other words, as these people went to the garden to arrest Christ, they picked up people along the way who just simply wanted to come along for the ride to see what was going on.

-When Judas appeared in the garden with all of those who were with him, the Lord was not taken by surprise.
-Now, some people think, well, the Lord was caught off guard here.
+So in other words, as these people went to the garden to arrest Christ, they picked up people along the way who just simply wanted to come along for the ride to see what was going on.
+But when Judas appears in the garden with all of those who were with him, the Lord was not taken by surprise.
+Some people think the Lord was caught off guard here.
 No, He wasn't.

 In Mark 14:43, it says, And immediately, while he yet spake, cometh Judas, one of the twelve, and with him a great multitude with swords and staves, from the chief priests and the scribes and the elders.

-John 18:3, once again, says, Judas then, having received a band of men and officers from the chief priests and Pharisees, cometh thither with lanterns and torches and weapons.
+John 18:3 once again says, Judas then, having received a band of men and officers from the chief priests and Pharisees, cometh thither with lanterns and torches and weapons.